Golgo 13: Queen Bee: Reception

-Darius Washington and Allen Divers of Anime News Network both gave the film positive reviews.
-Washington gave the film a rating of A−, praising the story, characters, and visuals, with his only criticism being the excessive amount of sex scenes, stating that "it's not just that these scenes exist, but they occur for seemingly no reason than just to move the video along, instead of enhancing a very harsh story."
-Divers gave the film a B rating, calling it a "gritty political thriller that does a good job of keeping the audience on their toes.
+Darius Washington and Allen Divers of Anime News Network both gave Golgo 13: Queen Bee positive reviews.
+Washington gave Queen Bee a rating of A−, praising the story, characters, and visuals, with his only criticism being the excessive amount of sex scenes, stating that "it's not just that these scenes exist, but they occur for seemingly no reason than just to move the video along, instead of enhancing a very harsh story."
+Divers gave it a B rating, calling it a "gritty political thriller that does a good job of keeping the audience on their toes.
 It's commentary is a bit lacking, but overall, a good step in the right direction."

 Not all reviews were positive, however.
-Jeremy A. Beard of THEM Anime Reviews was far more critical of Queen Bee and gave the film a rating of 2 out of 5 stars, calling the characters, action sequences, and the story uninteresting, and stating overall that "this movie leans heavily on style and I suppose it has some of that, but not enough to make up for everything else."
+Jeremy A. Beard of THEM Anime Reviews was far more critical of Queen Bee and gave it a rating of 2 out of 5 stars, calling the characters, action sequences, and the story uninteresting, and stating overall that "this movie leans heavily on style and I suppose it has some of that, but not enough to make up for everything else."